jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - A Monopoly house on Whitechapel Road is £30.
 Currently, the average price is in real life is £454,000.
 [136]
 - US trucks are so big because larger vehicle are allowed to pollute more (by law), so instead of making more efficient vehicles, they make bigger ones.
 A perverse incentive, a.k.a cobra effects.
 [138]
 - Bee’s dicks, chucking wobblies, tits on bulls, frothy, drongos, and it’s truth.
 [141]
+- Surprisingly, the busiest air route in the world is from Seoul to the tiny island Jeju.
+[143]
+- Unsurprisingly, that both parents working is bad for both the parents and the kids, and not everyone values career over everything else [144] [145]

 ## Relationships and Personalities